Jeannette Jara: Personal life

-At 19, Jara married Gonzalo Garrido Rojas, a former student leader, electrical engineer, and fellow member of the Communist Youth of Chile (JJCC).
-He died by suicide on 11 March 1996.
-She later married Víctor Gajardo Aguilera, with whom she had a son in 2007.
-As of 2025, she is in a relationship with Claudio Rodríguez, a social worker and member of the Communist Party.
-Jara has maintained close ties with Garrido's family and has publicly commemorated his death.
+Jara married Gonzalo Garrido Rojas, a fellow student leader and member of the JJCC, in 1993.
+Garrido died by suicide in 1996; Jara has remained close to his family and often commemorates him publicly.
+She later married Víctor Gajardo Aguilera, with whom she has one son; the couple divorced in 2021.
+As of 2025, she is in a relationship with Claudio Rodríguez, a social worker.